 To put it simply; you don’t want to be changing your website’s domain unless you really have to, however, if you re-brand and you don’t have an option, it’s important to understand that there are risks involved, especially when the site holds strong organic search engine rankings, although in recent years it is believed that redirects no longer loose any of the link power they once did.
 Of course, as with everything, if you plan the migration carefully, take your time and ‘do things right,’ those risks are significantly reduced and the chances of something going wrong are small.

 If you’ve never carried out a domain migration, however, how do you approach it?
-Well our web design crew have carried out a fair few over the years.
+Well our web design crew in Wakefield have carried out a fair few over the years.
 It is simply a case of a 301 redirect on the day of the move or is there more to it than that?
 Have a look at our domain migration checklist steps:

 1. Understand Why You’re Making The Move